 7) Choose whether you want the information displayed at your current extent or if you want it to be displayed based on a layer.
 Then click next.

 8) Choose whether you want to used a customer layer with the demographic information already in it or if you want to choose your demographics manually.
 Then click next.

 9) If you chose the customer layer, choose the demographics you want shown on the map.
 If you chose the manual option, double click on a demographic you want and determine the floor and ceiling numbers.
+As you can see this is highly used in online trading such as binary option trading websites where you are able to trade using this when trading binary options as explained in this binaryoptionsexplained.com option website..
 Also if you choose manual you need to decide whether you want to match all of that criteria, any of the criteria, or you can create a custom query.
 Then click next.

 10) Here you need to name the analysis layer and then click finish.